Where We Be

 Also called the Foundation Stone, it is holy to

-was a Temple Mount, there was a hill here that
+there was a Temple Mount, there was a hill

-now hidden by the construction of the Temple
+the hill is now hidden by the construction of the

-Mount itself, its flattish peak is still visible
+Temple Mount itself, its flattish peak is still

-inside the Dome of the Rock.
-It's believed to be
+visible inside the Dome of the Rock.
+It's

-on this same spot that the Ark of the Covenant
+believed to be on this same spot that the Ark of

-once stood, which is why Jews all over the
+the Covenant once stood, which is why Jews all

-the shrine, but it was still exciting just to stand
+to enter the shrine, but it was still exciting just

-on the Temple Mount itself, so close to the
+to stand on the Temple Mount itself, so close to

 You can see just how flat the Temple Mount is.
 Herod the Great built this huge plaza (about the size of six